-~Ray Baird, (Landowner referring to the conservation easement on his property in the Pioneer Mountains of Idaho) The breathtaking ranching country of the Pioneer Mountains to Craters-of-the-Moon ecosystem encompasses important migration routes for pronghorn, mule deer, as well as abundant sage grouse habitat.
+~Ray Baird, (Landowner referring to the conservation easement on his property in the Pioneer Mountains of Idaho)

 Idaho's Pioneers Alliance Protects Working Lands for Grouse, Pronghorn and Mule Deer

 One of Idaho's most important havens for sage grouse, pronghorn, and mule deer extends from the Pioneer Mountains (near Sun Valley) to the Craters of the Moon National Monument.
 Here, the award-winning Pioneers Alliance, a coalition of ranchers, residents, conservationists, public land managers, and officials, has teamed up with the Sage Grouse Initiative to keep these working lands together forever.